Manjimup

 Manjimup is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Manjimup's population is approximately 5,646 as of November 2025.
-This represents an increase of 199 people, a growth rate of 3.7%, since the 2021 Census which recorded a population of 5,447.
-The change is inferred from the estimated resident population of 5,630 in June 2024 and an additional 26 validated new addresses since the Census date.
-This results in a population density ratio of 17.4 persons per square kilometer.
-Population growth was primarily driven by overseas migration during recent periods.
+Based on AreaSearch's analysis, Manjimup's population is around 5,636 as of Feb 2026.
+This reflects an increase of 189 people (3.5%) since the 2021 Census, which reported a population of 5,447 people.
+The change is inferred from the estimated resident population of 5,630 from the ABS as of June 2024 and an additional 26 validated new addresses since the Census date.
+This population level equates to a density ratio of 17.4 persons per square kilometer, providing ample space per person.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and post-2032 estimations, AreaSearch uses ABS' Greater Capital Region projections released in 2023 based on 2022 data.
-Considering projected demographic shifts, the area is expected to grow by 773 persons to 2041, reflecting a total gain of 13.4%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, an above-median population growth for Australia's non-metropolitan areas is projected, with the area expected to grow by 773 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 13.6% in total over the 17 years.

 Frequently Asked Questions - Population